• Key supplier to the NHS

 A Deep Tissue Injury (DTI) is a type of tissue damage that is slightly different to a pressure ulcer.

-Pressure ulcers usually come with a breakage of the skin, but a deep tissue injury is not always associated with broken skin and does not always become the open wound but is still defined as a pressure ulcer.
+Pressure ulcers usually come with a breakage of the skin, but a deep tissue injury is not always associated with broken skin and can therefore be harder to identify.
+They are caused by subcutaneous tissue deformation, where the tissue beneath the skin surface becomes deformed or squeezed by pressure between a bony prominence and the sitting/lying surface.

 The European Pressure Ulcer Advisory Panel (NPUAP) updated their definition of pressure injuries in 2007 to include DTIs.